-MySQL is a free open source Relational Database Management System using Structured Query Language SQL, being the highly favourite language for content addition, access and management of a database.
-It is highly recommended for faster processing, utmost reliability, ease-of-work experience and flexible approach.
+MySQL is a free open source Relational Database Management System using Structured Query Language SQL, being the highly favorite language for content addition, access, and management of a database.
+It is highly recommended for faster processing, utmost reliability, ease-of-work experience, and flexible approach.

-It stores and manipulates data through emphasizing on the relationship between the tables.
-Clients request the database thru pre-defined SQL statements to request response-information to get one on clients’ side.
+It stores and manipulates data by emphasizing the relationship between the tables.
+Clients request the database thru pre-defined SQL statements to request-response information to get one on the clients’ side.

-The easiest and reliable way to connect to the MySQL server and get a MySQL databases list is running the SHOW DATABASES command.
-User can omit the -p switch, in case, the user has not set a password as a MySQL user.
-User can establish a connection to MySQL Database by logging into A2 Hosting account through SSH for which the user has to type the relevant command.
-The command need some changes like :-
+The easiest and most reliable way to connect to the MySQL server and get a MySQL databases list is by running the SHOW DATABASES command.
+Users can omit the -p switch, in case, the user has not set a password as a MySQL user.
+Users can establish a connection to MySQL Database by logging into the A2 Hosting account through SSH for which the user has to type the relevant command.
+The command needs some changes like:-

 - Replace USERNAME with the username:

 - MySQL -u USERNAME -p.